-- A. Learning Outcomes: M.A. in History - Mastery over one field in History and training in at least one other field - Reading proficiency in the languages required to write the M.A. thesis - Capacity for original research as evidenced by the writing of a M.A. thesis - Ability to communicate effectively as a participant in a graduate seminar - Ability to write analytically at a level commensurate with graduate work in History - Professionalization in the academy (presenting research at regional conferences, applying for University-wide or regional grants, and publishing articles) - Participation in the academic life of the Department (seminars and public lectures) - B. Assessment Techniques: M.A. in History - Review of initial application to M.A. program by Graduate Studies Committee - Successful completion of course of study approved by the Director of Graduate Studies - Successful completion of the Department's required M.A. seminar on the methodology of conducting research (HIST 7023) and the Department's Research Seminar (HIST 7123). - Successful defense of M.A. thesis in front of at least three experts in the field - Director of Graduate Studies will have graduating M.A. students complete a questionnaire about the strengths and weakness of the program in History and hold focus groups for students in their second year to understand the strengths and weaknesses of the program - C. Assessment Results (Department assessed three outcomes this year) - Learning Outcome Assessed: Ability to write analytically at a level commensurate with graduate work in History - The Graduate Studies Committee unanimously agreed to begin requiring a writing sample with the MA application (starting for admissions for Fall 2018) in the 2016-2017 academic year.
+- A. Learning Outcomes: M.A. in History. - Mastery over one field in History and engagement in other fields. - Reading proficiency in the language(s) required to write the M.A. thesis. - Capacity for original research as evidenced by the writing of a M.A. thesis. - Ability to communicate effectively as a participant in a graduate seminar. - Ability to write analytically at a level commensurate with graduate work in History. - Professionalization in the academy (presenting research at regional conferences, applying for University-wide or regional grants, and publishing articles). - Participation in the academic life of the Department (seminars and public lectures). - B. Assessment Techniques: M.A. in History - Review of initial application to M.A. program by Graduate Studies Committee (GSC). - Successful completion of course of study approved by the Director of Graduate Studies (DGS). - Successful completion of the Department's required M.A. seminar on the methodology of conducting research, Historical Methods (HIST 7023) and the Department's Research Seminar (HIST 7123). - Successful defense of M.A. thesis in front of at least three experts in the field. - C. Assessment Results (Department assessed three outcomes this year) - Learning Outcome Assessed: Ability to write analytically at a level commensurate with graduate work in History. - The GSC unanimously agreed to begin requiring a writing sample with the MA application (starting with admissions for Fall 2018) in the 2016-2017 academic year.
 The committee felt that this would better help them assess the applicants before an admission decision to the program and assess the ability of students to succeed at the graduate level.
-In the February 2018 and 2019 application cycles, this helped the department make better informed choices about admissions - In 2019, the Graduate Studies proposed and the faculty voted to accept a requirement that MA students complete a research seminar as part of their coursework.
-This endeavor will enhance their writing skills and help them build a foundation for their thesis, while potentially also producing a publishable article or book chapter.
+In the February 2018 and 2019 application cycles, this helped the department make better informed choices about admissions. - In 2019, the GSC proposed and the faculty voted to accept a requirement that MA students complete a Research Seminar as part of their coursework, bring the number of required graduate seminars to five.
+This endeavor will enhance their writing skills and help them build a foundation for their thesis, while potentially also producing a publishable article or book chapter. - Learning Outcome Assessed: Mastery over one field in History and engagement with at least one other field.

-- Learning Outcome Assessed: Mastery over one field in History and training in at least one other field - As a result of focus groups with MA students and resulting discussions with the Graduate Studies Committee, in August 2017, the department changed the distribution requirement for the MA degree from requiring three graduate seminars to four graduate seminars.
-This will allow the department greater clientele to offer more graduate reading seminars where students will be grouped with their peers and challenged at a higher level versus the split-level courses with undergraduates. - This also will improve mastery of students in the major field and training in at least one additional field as students will be exposed to more historiography in this new distribution - Learning Outcome Assessed: Professionalization in the academy (presenting research at regional conferences, applying for University-wide or regional grants, and publishing articles) - Feedback from students indicated a strong interest in the Brownbag Lunch Series of professionalization, teaching, and research related topics.
+- As a result of focus groups with MA students and resulting discussions with the GSC, in August 2017, the department changed the distribution requirement for the MA degree from requiring three graduate seminars to four graduate seminars.
+This will allow the department greater clientele to offer more graduate reading seminars where students will be grouped with their peers and challenged at a higher level versus the split-level courses with undergraduates. - This also will improve mastery of students in the major field and training in at least one additional field as students will be exposed to more historiography in this new distribution - Learning Outcome Assessed: Professionalization in the academy (presenting research at regional conferences, applying for University-wide or regional grants, and publishing articles). - Feedback from students indicated a strong interest in the Brownbag Lunch Series of professionalization, teaching, and research related topics.
 The department strengthened this program in the past two years, now with three seminars per semester, including graduate student presenters.
-Topics have been on grant applications, publishing articles, conference presentations, innovative teaching techniques, non-academic job market skills.
+Topics have been on grant applications, publishing articles, conference presentations, innovative teaching techniques, and nonacademic job market skills.
 This past year (during Fall semester), we had a Digital History workshop for our graduate students.